tanweijie123/tp/docs/DeveloperGuide.md

 **Extensions**

-* 2a.
+* 1a.
 The list is empty.

   Use case ends.

-* 3a.
+* 2a.
 The given index is invalid.

-    * 3a1.
+    * 2a1.
 FitEgo shows an error message.

+      Use case resumes at step 2.

+* 2b.
+User edits schedule information (i.e. updated session index, update payment, update weight).

     Use case resumes at step 2.

 *{More to be added}*

 ### Non-Functional Requirements